 Ideas are connected to product priorities using tags.
-Tags are searched to provide a list of related ideas.
+Tags provide a list of related ideas in search results.

 What do the stages mean?

-An idea that is incomplete or needs clarification may be pulled out of voting.
-During this process, the idea moderators place the idea into Moderating status, pausing the voting process.
+An idea that is incomplete or needs clarification may be placed into Moderating status.
 Idea moderators may request that the author provide clarification or complete additional actions before the idea can be released from moderation status.

-In Development ideas are being worked on or plan to be worked on in the next six months.
-Most of these ideas will be linked to a Product priority, which include related ideas and other activities around development.
-If we mark an idea as being In Development, we will comment and say whether the idea might be implemented soon or whether we know it will be more long term.
+In Development ideas are being worked on or planned to be worked on in the next six months.
+Most of these ideas will be linked to a Product priority, which includes related ideas and other activities around development.
+If we mark an idea as being In Development, we will comment whether the idea might be implemented soon or whether it will be part of the long-term roadmap.

 On Beta ideas have been implemented in the Beta account of your Canvas environment.
 Visit How do I access the Canvas beta environment?

-Archived ideas may have fallen short of rising to the top in six months or it may have been marked as not planned.
-We will comment and provide clear reasons for why an idea has been archived.
+Archived ideas may have fallen short of rising to the top in six months or may have been marked as not planned.
+We will comment and provide clear reasons for ideas that are not planned.
 Some ideas cannot be developed because of a technical limitation.
-Others do not fit with overall product direction, or do not warrant the resources they would take to implement, relative to other requests.
+Others do not fit with overall product direction or do not warrant the resources they would take to implement, relative to other requests.

 Complete ideas have been implemented and deployed to Canvas.